 - Space restrictions: Close proximity between units means they need shielding from electro-magnetic radiation.

-And the list goes on.
 The sea offers up a complex, non-ideal environment for IT technology.
 For that reason, it’s paramount that your network hardware is ruggedized and tested for marine applications.

 Above: EMC testing of a marine display at Hatteland Technology's production facility in Aksdal, Norway.